alanmatzumiya/pySpectralPDE/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-`PySpectral` is a Python package for solving the partial differential equations (PDEs) using spectral methods such as Galerkin and Collocation schemes.
+`pySpectralPDE` is a Python package for solving the partial differential equations (PDEs) using spectral methods such as Galerkin and Collocation schemes.
 This package using different integrator methods to solving in time, for example euler in its explicit and implicit version, also contains plot tools to built 3D or 2D graphics about solutions.